lmqxwm/lmqxwm/README.md

 ### Hi there 👋

-I'm M. Liu, a current graduate student majoring in Statistics.
+I'm M. Liu, a second-year master student in Statistics at the University of Chicago.
+Here I'm fortunate to get the guidance of prof. Barber and prof. Aragam.

+Prior to UChicago, I obtained my Bachelor of Science degree in Statistics at Beijing Normal Unversity.

+My current research interests lie in the intersection of causal inference, graphical model, distribution-free inference and generalized machine learning.

 <!--
 **lmqxwm/lmqxwm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.